Abwehr: The Zossen documents

 During the war, the Abwehr assembled a secret dossier detailing many of the crimes committed in Eastern Europe by the Nazis, known as the Zossen documents.
-These files were gathered together with the intention of exposing the regime's crimes at a future date.
+These files were gathered together to expose the regime's crimes at a future date.
 The documents were kept in a safe at the Zossen military headquarters not far from Berlin and remained under Abwehr control.
 Some of the papers were allegedly buried, but the individual responsible for this, Werner Schrader, ended up implicated in the 20 July plot against Hitler and committed suicide shortly thereafter.
-Later, the documents were discovered by the Gestapo, and under the personal supervision of then SD Chief Ernst Kaltenbrunner, they were taken to the castle Schloss Mittersill in the Tyrol and burned.
+Later, the documents were discovered by the Gestapo, and under the personal supervision of the SD Chief Ernst Kaltenbrunner, they were taken to the castle Schloss Mittersill in the Tyrol and burned.
 Supposedly amongst the Zossen documents was the personal diary of Admiral Canaris, as well as the Vatican and Fritsch papers.

 Effectiveness and legacy

-Many historians agree that, in general, the Abwehr had a poor reputation for the quality of its work and for its unusually decentralized organization.
+Many historians agree that, in general, the Abwehr had a poor reputation for the quality of its work and its unusually decentralized organization.
 Some of the Abwehr's less than stellar image and performance was due to the intense rivalry it had with the SS, the RSHA and with the SD.
 Other factors in the failings of the Abwehr may have included Allied success in deciphering the German Enigma machine ciphers through the code-breakers at Bletchley Park.
 During the August and September 1942 engagements in North Africa against Rommel, this Allied capability was a crucial element to Montgomery's success, as British signals intelligence (SIGINT) was superior to that of the Germans.